TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Guide/TypoScriptOverview/FirstSteps/Index.rst

 numbered objects (a so-called content array).
 The names of these objects only consist of numbers and the objects are sorted accordingly when they are rendered, from the smallest number to the largest.
-The order of the lines in the TypoScript template is
+The order of the lines in the TypoScript record is
 irrelevant:

 ..  literalinclude:: _mypage2.typoscript